MuchuCAT/grindy-stellar-integration/README.md

 ## Key Features

-- **Wallet Ownership Proof** — A user connects a Stellar wallet, signs a deterministic ownership message, and receives a verifiable proof that can be persisted by the production profile system.
+- **Wallet Ownership Proof** — A user connects a Stellar wallet, signs a deterministic ownership message and receives a verifiable proof that can be persisted by the production profile system.
 - **Freighter and Wallets Kit Support** — The wallet package includes Freighter-first flows and Stellar Wallets Kit-compatible helpers.
 - **Backend Signature Verification** — The verifier package validates Stellar Ed25519 signatures without needing frontend wallet state.
 - **Duplicate-Link Ready** — The ownership payload includes stable profile and wallet identifiers so the production backend can prevent one wallet from being linked to multiple profiles.